s341507/data2410-portfolio2/docs/rapport.md

 sudo apt-get install -y docker-compose
 ```

 We used the auto generated docker files to set up the docker containers, but we made some minor adjustments by setting the environment variables for these files before they were generated.
-The environment variables were created outside the ``docker-compose.yml`` file, and later referenced in the ``docker-compose.yml`` file.
-We created volume links as external volumes to make it possible to edit the files outside the docker containers via the docker volume functionality.
-This was possible because the volume files are synchronized with the volume files we mapped them to.
-The ``docs`` volume was used to get the .sql file to create the server.
+The environment variables were created outside the `docker-compose.yml` file, but later references in the file.
+We created volume links as external volumes to make it possible to edit the internal volume files outside the docker containers via the docker volume functionality.
+This was possible because the volume files outside the docker containers are synchronized with the volume files we mapped them to inside the docker containers.
+The `docs` volume was used to get the .sql file to create the server.
 Setting up volumes for outside access made debugging easier while working on the project.
-For example we utilized this setup to look at the `zabbix_server.conf` config file to see if the environment variables in the ``docker-compose.yml`` file was correctly written in the config file.
+For example we utilized this setup to verify if the environment variables in the `docker-compose.yml` file was correctly written in the `zabbix_server.conf` config file, while remaining outside the docker container containing the Zabbix Server.

 The following block of code describes how we set up the volumes according to the description above.